 In lieu of the TOEFL, a student may submit the IELTS.
 Only the academic format is acceptable and a minimum score of 6.5 is required.

 International applicants must certify that sufficient funding is available to cover MMA fees, books, supplies, tuition and living expenses for the entire duration of their enrollment.
-A letter of sponsorship or an officially certified or notarized bank statement must indicate that the candidate has sufficient funds to study at Maine Maritime Academy.
-Submit documentation of financial support to the Director of Admissions.
+International students must complete and submit the Financial Statement of Ability to Pay form found on their admissions portal.
 Unfortunately, international students are ineligible for any form of federal financial assistance while enrolled.

 Advanced Placement and CLEP